Cancer Care

 Endometrial Cancer

-Endometrial cancer is most commonly found in women over the age of 40 and rare in women under 35 and is the most commonly diagnosed gynaecological cancer accounting for around 13% of all cancers in women.
+Endometrial cancer sometimes known as cancer of the womb, is when normal cells lining the womb change.
+Endometrial cancer is most commonly found in women over the age of 40 and rare in women under 35.